rwieruch/blog_robinwieruch_content/blog/node-js-express-tutorial/index.md

 ## Routes in Express.js

-In web applications frameworks like Express.js, you can create routes once you have created your application's instance.
-All routes make up your application's entire routing.
-Let's set up such a single route:
+Routes in web applications for the backend are used to map URIs to middleware.
+These URIs could serve a text message, a HTML page, or data in JSON via REST or GraphQL.
+In a larger application, this would mean having several routes (middleware) which map to several URIs.
+In Express, a middleware is everything needed for a route, because routes are just another abstraction on top.
+Let's set up such a single route with Express:

 ```javascript{5,6,7}
 import express from 'express';